gmirekk/gmirekk/README.md

 - 👋 Hi, I’m Gracjan
-- 👀 I’m interested in becoming Web Developer
+- 👀 I’m a Web Developer
-- 🌱 I’m currently learning making full stack web apps with NodeJs, Express and MongoDB
-- 💞️ I’m looking to collaborate on small projects to gain valuable experience
 - 📫 How to reach me: gracjan.mirekk@gmail.com

 <!---